 - Lower down payments than conventional loans — as low as 3.5 percent

 - Easier qualification

-FHA loans are probably not right for you if you have excellent credit and enough money saved for a 10 to 15 percent down payment.
-They may be more costly than conventional mortgages.
+FHA loans are probably not right for you if you have excellent credit and enough money saved for at least a 10 to 15 percent down payment, because they can be more costly than conventional mortgages.

 FHA loan minimum credit scores

 To get an FHA loan with 10 percent down, you’ll need a credit score between 500 and 579.

 For an FHA loan with 3.5 percent down, you’ll need a score of 580 or higher.

 FHA loan documentation

 When you apply, lenders will ask you to provide pay stubs, W-2s, tax returns and other financial documentation.
 If you’re counting on rental income to help you qualify, you’ll also need to provide leases, rent guarantees or rental history as well.